Payroll Services

 This amount is usually fixed, and any percentage increase given by a company is based on this amount.

-Employee benefits are benefits that the employer gives to an employee over and above the gross salary earned.
+Company contributions are benefits that the employer gives to an employee over and above the gross salary earned.
 These benefits are not standard and every employer may have different benefits for their employers.

 - Medical aid contributions